dflook/terraform-github-actions/tofu-plan/README.md

 * `target`

-  List of resources to apply, one per line.
+  List of resources to target, one per line.
   The plan will be limited to these resources and their dependencies.

   ```yaml